-Further to that stated in Note 44(b) to the annual financial statements, in January 2017, the provident funds and study funds which were operated by Bank Hapoalim and Dov Sinai were transferred to the operation of Bank Leumi le-Israel and Leumi Capital Market Services Ltd. (hereinafter, jointly: the "Bank") (excluding the provident fund "Bar", which is expected to be transferred to the operation of the bank in January 2018).
+Further to that stated in Note 44(b) to the annual financial statements, in January 2017, the provident funds and study funds which were operated by Bank Hapoalim and Dov Sinai were transferred to the operation of Bank Leumi le-Israel and Leumi Capital Market Services Ltd. (hereinafter, jointly: the "Bank") (excluding the provident fund "Bar", which is planned to be transferred to the bank's operation in January 2018).

-D. Shelf prospectus of the company and of Clalbit Finance
+D. Shelf prospectus of the Company and of Clalbit Finance

-In April 2017, the company received notice from the Israel Securities Authority stating that, by virtue of its authority in accordance with section 23a(b) of the Securities Law, 1968, and in light of the company's request, it had decided to extend the period for offering securities of the company in accordance with the company's shelf prospectus dated April 21, 2015, until April 22, 2018.
+In April 2017, the Company received notice from the Israel Securities Authority stating that, by virtue of its authority in accordance with section 23a(b) of the Securities Law, 1968, and in light of the Company's request, it had decided to extend the period for offering securities of the Company in accordance with the Company's shelf prospectus dated April 21, 2015, until April 22, 2018.

-As stated in Note 6(d), Clalbit Finance had a shelf prospectus for the offering of securities of Clal Insurance which expired on May 29, 2017.
+As stated in Note 6(e), Clalbit Finance had a shelf prospectus for the offering of securities of Clal Insurance which expired on May 29, 2017.

-E. Structural change
+E. Structural changes